briglx/AzureConvertJson/README.rst

     pip3 install -r requirements_dev.txt

-Now that you have all test dependencies installed, you can run tests on the project:
+Now that you have all test dependencies installed, you can run linting and tests on the project:

 .. code-block:: bash